idleberg/Bootstrap-Listr/README.md

 ### Viewer

 To load images, videos, audio and source code into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), the viewer is enabled by default.
 You can change this in `config.json`.
 The required Bootstrap JavaScript library will be added to your page automatically.

+### Search Box

+For long directories, you might want to filter the results.
+The search box allows you exactly that, all you have to do is enable it in the settings.

 #### Syntax Highlighter